allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * :heavy_exclamation_mark: TODO: add items in the A category for deadlines.
+    * Watch the course website and Slack workspace for changes to due dates.

 * Unacceptable Conduct (U):
   * Members shall not